tonethar/IGME-430-Shared/notes/HW-node-simple-web-api.md

 - the third line of code is the HTML string for our landing page.
 More commonly this HTML be stored in a separate file or template and then loaded in by our JavaScript, but we're trying to keep this example simple:
   - note that the entire string is an ES6 [Template Literal](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) and enclosed in backticks (the key near your escape key) NOT single-quotes

-2) Note that nodemon should be automatically rebooting the server everytime you save any changes to **index.js** - before you move on - be sure that there are no syntax errors and that the successfully code runs
+2) Note that nodemon should be automatically rebooting the server everytime you save any changes to **index.js** - before you move on - be sure that there are no syntax errors and that the successfully code runs.
+See the screeenshot below:

 <hr>